Thomas Grey, 1st Marquess Dorset

 One decision made by them was the appointment of the Queen’s brother, Sir Edward Woodville, as Admiral of the fleet, sending him to sea with much of the royal treasure, the remainder of which was divided between the Queen and Dorset.

-In urging these decisions on the Council he was acting beyond his powers: the King’s Council had no legal standing after the King had died and would not until either a new King or a Protector appointed a new Council.
+In urging these decisions on the Council Dorset was acting beyond his powers: the King’s Council had no legal standing after a King had died and would not regain those powers until either a new King or a Protector appointed a new Council.
 He and his mother took the view that they were acting in the name of the new King.

-Once Richard of Gloucester had taken charge of Edward V, Dorset quickly disappeared from the scene on the same day that his mother took her daughters into sanctuary (1st May).
+Once Richard of Gloucester had taken charge of Edward V, Dorset quickly disappeared from the scene and on the same day (1st May) his mother took her daughters into sanctuary at Westminster Abbey.

 In his personal life, his mother arranged two marriages for him, the second particularly financially beneficial.
 He left fourteen children and one of his great-granddaughters was Lady Jane Grey, the unfortunate ‘nine-days’ Queen.